mrdoodlez/morbo_b/README.md

 All OpenCV runs on the Raspberry Pi:

 - Camera → OpenCV → ArUco detection
-- Computes small dx/dy/heading errors
-- Runs a tiny P-controller and sends movement cues to the STM32
+- Computes tag position in rover frame and sends it to STM32
 - Streams video through ffmpeg (low-latency RTMP)

 ### STM32 — “small realtime brain”

 - Runs MotionFX for IMU orientation
+- Runs a tiny P-controller computing velocities
 - Drives motors through a custom PWM setup
-- Uses a small driver for external pulse counters
+- Uses a small driver for external pulse counters (optical encoders)
 - Handles incoming commands from the Raspberry Pi and sends telemetry back

 ## Mechanics (all hand-built)